 - Perform your research

-About searching scientific information and data sets, storing/sharing/collaborating on research data, securing research data, data analysis (VRE, Jupyter, SURF-HPC) and organizing an event.
+About searching scientific information and data sets, storing/sharing/collaborating on research data, securing research data and data analysis (VRE, Jupyter, SURF-HPC).

 - Searching scientific information and data sets